Temple Street, Hong Kong: Temple Street Night Market

-Attractions

-Tourists can do shopping and enjoy a Cantonese opera show.

 Clinics

 Old Chinese clinics exist on this street which employ Traditional Chinese medicine for treating illnesses and diseases.
 They are known as TCM physicians (dubbed the "Masters") and many have run these clinics for many years.

 Food and beverage

 The night market is famous for its snacks and roadside dining, which serves local street cuisine.
 It sells a wide range of delicious local delicacies.

 There are also many restaurants selling seafood.
 These rice hot pots can be perfect for an intimate dinner.
 They are delicious as well as affordable.
 All of these culinary delicacies represent Hong Kong's traditional and unique food culture.

 Temple Street Festival

 During September 2003, the inaugural Temple Street Festival was organised and was supported by the Home Affairs Bureau and the Hong Kong Tourism Board.

 Transport

 The nearest MTR stations to Temple Street are Jordan station Exit A in ten minutes and Yau Ma Tei station Exit C one minute.